Setting up a dataset with R

 Overview

-Basic setup
+One-time setup

-- Install R Studio and Crunch packages.
+Install R Studio and the Crunch package (with its dependencies).

 - Load your dataset.